 What if I tell you that these simple acts actually gives us more peace of mind?
-They’re comparable to meditation, which is when you actually want to shut your brain off for a while.
-Repeating simple tasks will have the same effect.
-I believe that doing aerobic sports such as cycling, jogging or simply walking will give you the same benefits.
+They are comparable to meditation.
+During meditation we calm our brains down, make them less active.
+Repeating simple tasks, such as simple choirs, will have the same effect.
+I believe that doing aerobic sports such as cycling, jogging or simply walking will also give you these same benefits.

-But also we accomplish things this way.
-Be mindful of what you’re accomplishing and feel rewarded afterwards.
+Don’t forget we also accomplish things this way.
+Be mindful of what you’re accomplishing and feel the reward afterwards.
 Every time I cut vegetables, cook the rice or garnish the meat, I noticed my meal just tastes better.
 I can cook pretty well, but it just feels different.
 When I clean the room or dishes I feel happier and more peaceful as a side effect.

-How do most of us spent this time?
+How do most of us spent our time?
 Watching movies?
 More TV series?
-I know, some of these HBO series are so fucking awesome and yes, of course I watch them too.
-But I’ve also come to conclusion that spending time on doing these small things reward me.
+I know, some of these HBO series are so fucking awesome and yes, of course I watch some of them.
+But I’ve also come to the conclusion that spending time on doing these small tasks reward me.

 - Creating your own vegetables